martonbalazs/cli_view_edit/README.md

   current directory for editing, maybe several at a time.
 Handles many formats according their file extensions.
 Editing and compiling (latex) is done in a new directory in ~/tmp, hence no mess is left behind.
-Opens appropriate file viewer as well (e.g. evince for compiled latex files, or firefox for viewing html).
+Opens appropriate file viewer as well (e.g. zathura for compiled latex files, or firefox for viewing html).
   For latex files an auxiliary file is created (and not saved!!!) if
   %szerkbodystart and %szerkbodyend are found as separate lines, handy for editing long presentations (don't need to compile every slide every time).